lilissun/cleancode/README.md

 supports encodings and conversions of RGB and HSL color spaces.
 It has the following cleaning stages.

-> This color module is for demonstration purpose only.
+> The color module is for demonstration purpose only.
 > Applications should use go-colorful directly,
 > and define RGBColor and HSLColor there if necessary.